jinx420/Python-Reverse-Shell/README.md

 I created a file through the shell but i cant edit it file
 - Use echo 'your text here' > filename to edit it or if you have multiple lines in that file echo 'your text here' >> filename

+How can i revert the encryption
+- Currently there is no way to revert the encryption

 # Which commands work
 Every command from the Terminal / Command prompt will work